 Beware of forwarding emails Find out more here →

 Please note.
 You should NOT add bookings.bikerentalmanager.com into your SPF.
-We are not sending emails on your behalf.
+We are not pretending to be sending from your website, but with your email as the reply-to address.
 We are sending from our domain.
 However, we need you to have a well-configured SPF otherwise emails will still get marked as spam.

 External Links (further reading)

 non-techy speak: What is SPF & DKIM?
 And Why You Want to Have It Set Up (Updated)

 transaction emails and promotions tab: maximising open rates